 Please be aware that just as industry standards and legal and regulatory requirements evolve, Western Reserve Hospital standards, policies and procedures are amended from time to time.

 For the most current information, you should visit the Western Reserve Hospital internal website, the Employee Gateway.
 The information you see posted is the most up to date and is considered effective.

-- Read this Code of Conduct. - If an issue seems unclear, you should seek help from your supervisor.
-If that does not clear up the matter, you should seek further assistance until the issue is clearly resolved, including calling the Compliance Hotline.
+- Read this code of conduct. - If an issue seems unclear, you should seek help from your supervisor.
+If that does not clear up the matter, you should seek further assistance until the issue is clearly resolved, including calling the compliance hotline or by utilizing one of the other reporting options.